nacisimsek/nacisimsek.blowfish/content/about/index.md

 I have an academic degree of Computer Engineering from Ege University and MBA from Bahcesehir University.
 Beyond these, I hold PMP® and German B1 certifications.

-Outside the world of bits and bytes, I do travel with my wife and take photos.
+Outside the world of bits and bytes, I do travel with my wife and our lovely british shorthair "Bamboo" and take photos.
 Doing regular exercise, yoga and meditation also help me find balance.

 ## Contact me